nrfconnect/Asset-Tracker-Template/docs/modules/storage.md

 #### STORAGE_CHAN

-Primary zbus channel for controlling the storage module and receiving control/status responses.
+The storage channel is the primary zbus channel for controlling the storage module and receiving control or status responses.

 **Input Message Types:**